 Each team consists of about six dogs, you, the driver, and your passenger who is comfortably seated in the wooden sledge.
 The driver and the passenger can change places during the safari.

 In the afternoon, in small groups, you will have a special meeting with Santa!
-Take photos and chat to Santa before enjoying a hot berry juice in the yurt style (kota) building.
+Take photos and chat to Santa before enjoying a hot berry juice in the yurt style (kota) building close to the hotel.